Wereldjimmy/JvanderWereld/book/MSc/Structural/02_MM_Python.md

 Structure that is analysed using the Matrix Method
 ```

-Object Orientated Programming was used to write the code and make it easily applicable to a lot of structures.
+Object-orientated programming was used to write the code and make it easily applicable to a lot of structures.
 The code can be divided into three separate parts:

 1. Node class
 2. Element class